 This MSc provides students with the skills, knowledge and research ability for a career in astrophysics.
 The programme is designed to satisfy the need, both nationally and internationally, for well-qualified postgraduates who will be able to respond to the challenges that arise from future developments in this field.

-UCL Physics and Astronomy is among the top departments in the UK for graduate study.
+UCL Physics and Astronomy is among the top departments in the UK for this subject area.

 The department's participation in many international collaborations means we provide exceptional opportunities to work as part of an international team.
-Examples include the Dark Energy Survey - investigating the origin of the accelerating universe and the nature of dark matter, the Hubble Telescope and the Cassini project.
+Examples include the Dark Energy Survey - investigating the origin of the accelerating universe and the nature of dark matter - the Hubble Telescope and the Cassini mission to Saturn.

 The programme is delivered through a combination of lectures, seminars, tutorials and practical, laboratory and computer-based classes.
 Student performance is assessed through coursework and written examination.
 The research project is assessed by literature survey, oral presentation and the dissertation.